-Good news for U.S. Virgin Islands travelers: while the islands of St. Croix, St. John and St. Thomas aren't the cheapest in the Caribbean, there is a wide range of accommodation options for different budgets.
+Good news for travelers: While the islands of St. Croix, St. John and St. Thomas aren't the cheapest in the Caribbean, there is a wide range of U.S. Virgin Islands lodging options for different budgets.
 From luxury resorts to dive shop digs, there's enough variety for all sorts of travelers, although you'd be smart to reserve ahead during holidays and the winter high season.
-Best of all, the islands use U.S. currency, so nothing will be lost in translation.
+Best of all, the islands use U.S. currency, so nothing will be lost in translation for American travelers.

-Here's a rundown of lodging options to consider.
+Here's a rundown of where to stay in the U.S. Virgin Islands.

-As befits its status as a Caribbean tourist hub, St. Thomas has plenty of beachfront resorts with some of the big names that you might expect, including Ritz-Carlton, Marriott and Best Western.
+As befits its status as a Caribbean tourist hub, St. Thomas has plenty of beachfront resorts, including several belonging to international chains (Ritz-Carlton, Marriott).
 All are full service, with restaurants, bars and beaches; no need to bother with local transportation or sketchy equipment rentals.
 While chain hotels aren't always the most exciting places to stay, at least you'll have an idea of what you're getting.

 On St. Croix, where most hotels have fewer than 200 rooms, your best full-service resort bet is the Renaissance St. Croix Carambola Beach Resort & Spa.
 If you're looking for brand names in St. John, you're out of luck, with the exception of a Westin (a great way to use those Starwood points you've been hoarding).